SecureIdentityAlliance/osia/src/doc/functional/_idusage.rst

 - Federation API: user-initiated attributes sharing

   The purpose of the federation API is to enable the user to share their attributes with a chosen relying party using well-known internet protocol: OpenID Connect.
-The relying party benefits from the government’s verified attributes.
+The relying party benefits from the government's verified attributes.

   .. admonition:: Use case applications: on-line registration to gambling website